Ja'Marr Chase Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Recent Performances

-- In last week's matchup with the Ravens, Chase caught eight passes for 201 yards (25.1 yards per reception) and scored one touchdown while being targeted 10 times.
+- In last week's outing against the Ravens, Chase was targeted 10 times, totaling 201 yards on eight receptions (averaging 25.1 yards per catch) while scoring one touchdown.

 Chase's Cincinnati Teammates